Articles Index

-There is power in numbers, especially when it comes to health insurance.
-If your health coverage is offered through your employer, you are part of roughly 162 million Americans who have a group health insurance plan.
+There is power in numbers, especially when it comes to finding affordable health insurance.
+If your health cinsurance coverage is offered through your employer, you are part of roughly 160 million Americans who have a group health insurance plan, according to the Center for Disease Control’s National Center for Health Statistics.

-The Kaiser Family Foundation says premiums for employer-sponsored health plans increased by 5 percent in 2008.
+The Kaiser Family Foundation has found premiums for employer-sponsored health plans increased by 5 percent in 2008, and that the number of workers in plans with very high deductibles increased from 16 to 40 percent from 2006 to 2009.
 On the other hand, a report by Consumer Watchdog, a nonprofit consumer advocacy group, found that prices for individual health insurance policies (meaning insurance you buy on your own) increased 10 to 50 percent.

 Another key benefit of group health insurance is that insurers cannot reject you for health reasons.